Systematic biases in parameter estimation on LISA binaries. II. The effect of excluding higher harmonics for spin-aligned, high-mass binaries: Ordering of subdominant modes

-To see more precisely when the higher modes contribute greater SNR, as well as just how much more dominant they become compared to the (2,\,2) mode, in Fig.~\ref{fig:spin_dominance_condensed} we show the hierarchy of SNR in different angular harmonics as a function of mass ratio, for a few fixed values of total mass, inclination angle, and spins.
+To see more precisely when the higher modes contribute greater SNR, as well as just how much more dominant they become compared to the (2,\,2) mode, in Fig.~\ref{fig:spin_dominance_condensed} we show the hierarchy of SNR in different $(\ell,m)$ components as a function of mass ratio, for a few fixed values of total mass, inclination angle, and spins.
 In these figures, it is clear that the contribution from odd-$m$ modes goes to zero in the equal-mass limit for non- or equally-spinning systems, as expected from symmetry arguments.
-The (2,\,2) mode remains dominant at inclinations close to zero and when $M\leq10^6\,M_\odot$.
-For heavier binaries that are at least moderately away from a face-on orientation, the (3,\,3) and (4,\,4) modes can rival the (2,\,2) in terms of SNR contribution.
-Even when the (2,\,2) is the loudest compared to other modes, it can clearly contribute a much lower fraction of the total SNR (thick gray line) at high mass ratios.
-For instance, at $q=10$ for the $\chi_{1}=\chi_2=-0.8$ case, the individual (2,\,2) mode SNR is only about 48\% of the total SNR.
-Finally, different spin configurations also alter the total and relative SNRs: a large, positive primary spin leads to a boost in the SNR of $\ell=m$ modes, while a large, negative spin leads to more equal weighting between the $\ell=m$ and $\ell\neq m$ modes.
+The (2,\,2) component remains dominant at inclinations close to zero and when $M\leq10^6\,M_\odot$.
+For heavier binaries that are at least moderately away from a face-on orientation, the (3,\,3) and (4,\,4) signal components can rival the (2,\,2) in terms of SNR contribution.
+Even when the (2,\,2) is the loudest, it can clearly contribute a much lower fraction of the total SNR (thick gray line) at high mass ratios.
+For instance, at $q=10$ for the $\chi_{1}=\chi_2=-0.8$ case, the individual (2,\,2) SNR is only about 48\% of the total SNR.
+Finally, different spin configurations also alter the total and relative SNRs: a large, positive primary spin leads to a boost in the amplitudes of $\ell=m$ modes, while a large, negative spin leads to more equal weighting between the $\ell=m$ and $\ell\neq m$ modes.
 Note that the value of the secondary spin has comparatively little effect as the mass ratio increases (i.e., the bottom two rows look quite similar above $q\sim 5$).